data-apis/scipy-2023-presentation/paper.rst

 Example of Supporting the Standard
 ==================================

+..
+TODO: determine where to place this section; we may want to move to a "results" section after discussing the standard

 As a motivating example, consider the `LinearDiscriminantAnalysis` class in scikit-learn.
 This is a classifier whose code is written in pure Python